karolinelien/dhis2-docs/src/commonmark/en/content/android/new-visual-configurations.md

 > **Note**
 >
-> [ANDROAPP-2191] (https://jira.dhis2.org/browse/ANDROAPP-2191):For Android versions 4.4,  5.1 and small devices, the Accept option is not visible in the second calendar view.
+> [ANDROAPP-2191] (https://jira.dhis2.org/browse/ANDROAPP-2191).
+For Android versions 4.4,  5.1 and small devices, the Accept option is
+> not visible in the second calendar view.